ErHaWeb/klaro_consent_manager/Documentation/Editor/Configuration/Content/Index.rst

     :type: boolean
     :Default: false

     If this option is set, a button is created in the frontend (via JavaScript) directly in front of the closing body tag, which triggers the opening of the Klaro consent management.
+For links in existing page content, see :ref:`features-trigger-links`.

 Append Reset Button
 -------------------